 Must be 6 hrs or more.
 Most students will take chemistry courses from either area and these must be 5000-level or higher.
-The electives can also be fulfilled by taking 4000-level or higher courses in other disciplines such as biology, math/computer science, and engineering.
-This needs to be approved by the student's committee.
+The electives can also be fulfilled by taking courses in other disciplines such as biology, math/computer science, and engineering.
+This needs to be approved by the Graduate Program Coordinator.